banestyrelsen/phpmvc08/README.md

 Key - the post's key
 Content - this is text content of the  blog post
 Type - To create a blog post, type 'post' here (without the quotes).
 Filter - The type of filter to be used.
-Plain = no filter.
+Available filters are: plain and htmlpurify. plain = no filter. htmlpurify = uses html tags.

 ###Step 3.
 Click 'Create' to create the blog post.
 The blog post can now be viewed in the 'My Blog' tab.